Average Sensitivity of Graph Algorithms

-In this section, we prove Theorem~\ref{thm:generic-transformation-from-local-oracle-to-stable-algorithm}, which shows that the existence of an oracle that can simulate access to the solution of a global algorithm $\cA$ implies that the average sensitivity of $\cA$ is bounded by the query complexity of that oracle.
+In this section, we prove Theorem~\ref{thm:generic-transformation-from-local-oracle-to-stable-algorithm}, which show that the existence of a sublinear-time solution oracle (Definition~\ref{def:solution-oracle}) for an algorithm $\cA$ implies that the average sensitivity of $\cA$ is bounded by the query complexity of that oracle.

 \gtflotsa* \begin{proof} We prove the theorem for the case that solutions output by $\cA$ are subsets of edges of the input graph.
 It can be easily modified to work for the case that the solutions output by $\cA$ are subsets of vertices of the input graph in which case, we will use the technical condition that $n \le m$.